delete-44/inscryber-assets/README.md

 | Tribes           | 109x149       | 256x350     |
 | Grouped Costs    | 64x64         | 284x284     |
 | Individual Costs | 22x64         | 98x284      |

+## Unfamiliar with GitHub?

+If you're new to GitHub you can still download these resources :) Towards the top-right of the [Inscryber Assets repo](https://github.com/delete-44/inscryber-assets) you should see a green "Code" button.
+Click this and you'll have an option to "Download ZIP", which can be used as normal.